KFFX-TV

-KFFX-TV (channel 11) is a television station licensed to Pendleton, Oregon, United States, serving the Tri-Cities, Washington area as an affiliate of Fox and Telemundo.
-It is the only major commercial station in the Tri-Cities area that is licensed to the Oregon side of the market.
-Owned by Imagicomm Communications, KFFX-TV has studios on Clearwater Avenue in Kennewick, Washington, and its transmitter is located in the Umatilla National Forest east of Pendleton.
+KFFX-TV (channel 11) is a television station licensed to Pendleton, Oregon, United States, serving the Tri-Cities of Washington as an affiliate of Fox and Telemundo.
+It is the only major commercial station in the Yakima–Tri-Cities market that is licensed to the Oregon side of the station's coverage area.
+Owned by Rincon Broadcasting Group, KFFX-TV has studios on Clearwater Avenue in Kennewick, Washington, and its transmitter is located in the Umatilla National Forest east of Pendleton.

-KCYU-LD (channel 41) in Yakima, Washington, operates as a low-power semi-satellite of KFFX-TV.
-It simulcasts all Fox network and syndicated programming as provided by KFFX-TV, and the two stations share a website.
+Like the other stations in this vast and mountainous area, KFFX-TV's transmitter is not strong enough to cover the entire market.
+While KFFX-TV serves the market's eastern portion, it operates KCYU-LD (channel 41) in Yakima as a low-power semi-satellite for the western portion.
+KCYU-LD simulcasts all Fox network and syndicated programming as provided by its parent, and the two stations share a website.
 However, KCYU-LD airs separate legal identifications and commercial inserts.
-KFFX-TV serves the eastern half of the Tri-Cities/Yakima market while KCYU-LD serves the western portion.
 On satellite, KFFX-TV is only available on DirecTV, while Dish Network carries KCYU-LD instead.